eea/garie-codeage/readme.md

 CRON_DELETE_OLD_REPORTS - cronjob (default to '0 5 * * *') The frequency of checking old report files / videos.

-For more information please go to the [garie-plugin](https://github.com/eea/garie-plugin) repo
+For more information please go to the [garie-plugin](https://github.com/eea/garie-plugin) repo.